lambdamikel/RacerPorter/README.md

 This is the source code of RacerPorter.
 RacerPorter (aka "Sirius") was the default GUI to the RacerPro Description Logic & OWL reasoner.
-RacerPro allows you to connect to and manage RacerPro / Racer servers, load knowledge bases (KBs) and OWL ontologies into them, invoke reasoning services, browse and visualize KBs and ontologies, author KBs, etc. At one point, we coined the term **OBIT - Ontology Browsing
+RacerPorter allows you to connect to and manage RacerPro / Racer servers, load knowledge bases (KBs) and OWL ontologies into them, invoke reasoning services, browse and visualize KBs and ontologies, author KBs, etc. At one point, we coined the term **OBIT - Ontology Browsing